-Because I have to read these for work I’ll prioritise these over other titles when I have too.
+Because I have to read these for work I’ll prioritise these over other titles when I have to.

-Honestly, the easiest way to get many books read a year is to enjoy it.
+Honestly, the easiest way to get many books to read a year is to enjoy them.
 Try to read books when you want to read them, rather than planning to read them.
-For example, if you find a book in a charity shop that really peaks your interest, then read it almost immediately.
+For example, if you find a book in a charity shop that really piques your interest, then read it almost immediately.

 Try other formats beyond your standard paperbacks, hardbacks and ebooks.

 Set yourself reading goals like reading 5 classics a year or finishing a series.
 Sometimes having a goal to go back to can get your reading back on track when you’re in the middle of a reading block.

 No matter what though, if you want to read 90+ books a year you have to enjoy what you’re reading.
 It’s the most obvious tip, but it’s true.
 Don’t worry about what anyone else thinks, if you want to read a book by E.L.
 James then do it.
 If you want to read a self-help book or a book on business do it.
 You don’t have to follow the trends or what your friends are reading either.
 It’s up to you.